cephalon-intelligence/cephalon-intelligence.github.io/docs/introduction.md

 Several months after running the commands, you would begin to see these changes manifest around you in society.

 Of course, fully automating such a system is (probably) beyond the scope of our current capabilities, but in theory building it may still be possible by fusing intelligent technology and human general intelligence.
-The CIO is an attempt to realize this system.
+The CIO is an attempt to realize this vision.